Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 Decision Scenarios (Real Examples)

-Scenario 1: Kelowna lakefront deck, $80K budget for outdoor project
+Scenario 1: Kelowna lakefront deck, generous outdoor budget

 Answer: Glass.
 The view is the selling point.
-Spend $12K on glass railings and $68K on the rest.
-Buyers will pay $25K+ more for a home with unobstructed lake views.
+Put the premium into frameless glass on the lake-facing side — buyers pay more for a home with unobstructed lake views.

-Scenario 2: Vernon suburban deck, $8K total railing budget, wooded lot
+Scenario 2: Vernon suburban deck, tighter budget, wooded lot

 Answer: Aluminum.
-You’re looking at trees and neighbors.
-Save $4K-$6K vs. glass, put that money toward deck furniture or a pergola.
+You’re looking at trees and neighbours.
+It costs less than glass, so you can put that money toward deck furniture or a pergola.

 Scenario 3: West Kelowna hillside home, partial view of the valley

 Answer: Hybrid system.
 Glass panels on the valley-facing side (where you sit), aluminum pickets on the house-facing side.
-Saves 40% vs. all-glass, still maximizes the view that matters.
+Costs less than all-glass, and still maximizes the view that matters.

 Scenario 4: Penticton condo, 2nd-floor balcony with lake view, strata restrictions